Cherricott/BkaiNeopolyp/README.md

 # BkaiNeopolyp
 This is the Assignment for DL class.

-for ease of use, please copy these line:
+For ease of use, please copy these line:

 git clone https://github.com/Cherricott/BkaiNeopolyp